Outcold Solutions - Monitoring Kubernetes, OpenShift and Docker in Splunk

 emptyDir: {}

-Let's open a shell for this application and look at how the log files look like.
+Let’s open a shell for this application and look at what the log files look like.

 user@host# kubectl exec -it jira -- bash